Blog

 Woman applying sunscreen

-Unfortunately, there is no definite treatment for amyopathic dermatomyositis at this time.
-However, symptoms are treated to relieve and manage the condition.
+Although there is currently no cure for amyopathic dermatomyositis, treatment focuses on symptom management, prevention of complications, and improving quality of life.
 Listed below are some of the treatment options available for patients to help with symptoms and improve their overall quality of life:

 • Sun protection: